Frequently Asked Questions

 - Who can join the program?

-All students 18 years old or above are welcome and encouraged to apply for the Aims2UNC program.
-Students who are the best fit for the program are:
+Individuals 18 years old or above are encouraged to apply for the Aims2UNC program*.
+Student who would benefit from this program include:

 - Current Aims students who want to simplify their transition and to earn their first bachelor’s degree at UNC,